 I do maintain, for almost 10 years now, a personal journal.
 A diary.
-It’s a self psychotherapy.
+It’s self-psychotherapy.
 It’s a way to express my thoughts and feelings.

-Then I migrated to a secondary solution: Wordpress.
-I hosted a blog and used a add-on to lock it up, allowing just me to see.
-It’s really good for blogging, with a lot of tools.
-I designed myself some extra add-ons to manage some aspects of the journal, like a word count and a title generator (based on the post date).
+Then I migrated to a secondary solution: WordPress.
+I hosted a blog and used an add-on to lock it up, allowing just me to see.
+It’s wonderful for blogging, with a lot of tools.
+I designed some extra add-ons to manage some aspects of the journal, like a word count and a title generator (based on the post date).

-However, maintaining a up-to-date Wordpress installation is critical.
-Due it’s popularity, and broad usage for e-commerce, Wordpress is a target for many many hackers.
-I started to think that I could let hacked and let all my stuff exposed.
+However, maintaining an up-to-date WordPress installation is critical.
+Due to its popularity, and broad usage for e-commerce, WordPress is a target for many, many hackers.
+I started to think that I could let hacked and let all my stuff be exposed.
 So I decided to export all posts and move once again.

-I tried to only maintain it offline, in my computer.
+I tried to only maintain it offline, on my computer.
 It’s, for sure, the most secure way.
-Anything that is in the internet, even if it’s secured, could be hacked.
+Anything that is on the internet, even if it’s secured, could be hacked.
 But sometimes I want to write while away from home.
-In a trip, for instance.
+On a trip, for instance.

 I looked for a solution that was hosted online, secure (bonus if it was encrypted), and versatile (super bonus if it was open source).
-I tried some days using SimpleNote then Notion.
-Notion is very nice and I was using not only to write my journal, but also I started to use it to track some daily routines, like checking weight, sleep time, amount of water that I’ve consumed.
+I tried some days using SimpleNote, and then Notion.
+Notion is very nice, and I was using it not only to write my journal, but also I started to use it to track some daily routines, like checking weight, sleep time, and amount of water that I’ve consumed.

 But again I was not very confident about security.
-So, I’ve exported everything and decided to create host it only in my computer.
+So, I’ve exported everything and decided to host it only on my computer.
 This time, with a caveat: I was liking the usage of Hugo static site generator, so I designed a blog front end and only enable it locally.
-And use git to track changes and host at Gitlab.
-If eventually I’m not in home and want to write, I could find an app to connect to the repository and write.
-Months passed but I’ve never found a mobile app.
-So I was locked to just write locally or access the repository using VSCode or whatever.
+And use git to track changes and host at GitLab.
+If eventually I’m not at home and want to write, I could find an app to connect to the repository and write.
+Months passed, but I’ve never found a mobile app.
+So I was locked to just write locally or access the repository using VS Code or whatever.

-Besides that, I could also host the final journal online using Gitlab pages, but settings that only visible to maintainers.
-The same authentication would be required to see both front end and admin pages.
+Besides, I could also host the final journal online using GitLab pages, but with settings that are only visible to maintainers.
+The same authentication would be required to see both the front-end and admin pages.
 Nice solution.

 Netlify CMS is VERY simple.
-I can only imagine how complex is under the hook, but the final experience for users are simplistic.
-However, it does the job: I can now access and write my journals from anywhere, including the browser in my phone.
+I can only imagine how complex is under the hook, but the final experience for users is simplistic.
+However, it does the job: I can now access and write my journals from anywhere, including the browser on my phone.

-A nice feature is the draft mode: it creates automatically a fork with the draft content.
-Only when the user click “Release”, it merges the content into the main branch and publish.
+A neat feature is the draft mode: it creates automatically a fork with the draft content.
+Only when the user clicks “Release”, it merges the content into the main branch and publishes.
 Netlify CMS does not require Netlify itself, but they are nicely integrated if you decided to use it.

-After the successful first experience with my diary, I implemented in my blog.
-In fact, this very post was written using this pseudo-CMS!
+After the successful first experience with my diary, I implemented it in my blog.
+By the way, this very post was written using this pseudo-CMS!